MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Classes.md

 ## The PSReference type is not supported with class members

-Using the `[ref]` type cast with a class member silently fails.
+Using the `[ref]` type-cast with a class member silently fails.
 APIs that use `[ref]` parameters cannot be used with class members.
-The `[ref]` was designed to support COM objects.
+The **PSReference** was designed to support COM objects.
 COM objects have cases where you need to pass a value in by reference.

 For more information about the `[ref]` type, see [PSReference Class](/dotnet/api/system.management.automation.psreference).